mglogo icon

 • Meet the highest requirement in your contracts

-• Cover the largest financial loss your services could create
+• Cover the worst-case financial loss your services could create

-• Allow room for legal defense costs, not just settlements
+• Leave room for legal defense costs beyond settlements

-• Support more than one claim in a year if your client volume is high
+• Hold up against more than one claim a year when client volume is high

 How Much Professional Liability Insurance Do I Need: TLDR FAQ

-If you want quick answers about professional liability insurance limits, here are the essentials:
+If you want quick answers about professional liability insurance limits, here's what you need to know:

 How much professional liability insurance should I get?